Inbox Repair Tool (scanpst.exe)

 The Inbox Repair Tool can be started with

-scanpst.exe.
-The location of this file is different for almost every version of Outlook and it sometimes also depends on which language of Outlook you have installed and even if you have it installed on a 32-bit version of Windows or 64-bit version of Windows.
-There has to be some sort of price for this level of inconsistency
+The exact location of this file depends on your version of Office and the installation type.
+It also depends on whether you have it installed on a 32-bit version of Windows or 64-bit version of Windows.

 You can use OutlookTools (free) to locate it for you.
 Below you'll find an overview of the default locations of